SvyatKtsov/math_physics_simulations/README.md

-# math_physics_simulations
+# Simulations in Python
-Collection of some simulations in Python, including the Heat Equation simulation
+Collection of some physics-related simulations in Python, including the Heat Equation simulation